Seaton Village

 Market positioning

 Seaton Village should be understood as a current Toronto micro-market rather than just a map label.
-The active pricing cue today is Often $1.4M–$2.4M freeholds, but the more important story is how the area behaves: which product moves, who competes hardest here, and what buyers are really paying for.
+The active pricing cue today is Freeholds often trade between $1.4M and $2.4M, but the more important story is how the area behaves: which product moves, who competes hardest here, and what buyers are really paying for.
 In practical terms, this market is defined by Semis, detached, some duplex conversions, with the strongest pricing tension usually showing up in Freeholds commonly $1.4M–$2.4M rather than in a single broad average.

 Housing stock and property-type fit